moloxiao/shanblog/content/posts/how-to-move-your-goDaddy-domain-to-cloudflare-a-step-by-step-guide.md

 ![find the “Nameservers”](/images/godaddy-to-cloudflare-10.png)

 ## Step 5: Wait for DNS Propagation
-The changes to the nameservers may take 24-48 hours to propagate across the internet.
+The changes to the nameservers may take 24-48 hours to propagate across the internet.  **I only waited for 10 minutes.**
 ![find the “Nameservers”](/images/godaddy-to-cloudflare-11.png)

 ## Conclusion